dcdeepesh/Doge/README.md

 ## Contact and support

 If you've found a bug, want to request a feature, request whitelisting, have a suggestion or have any other questions, you can contact me on Discord (`Krove#5477`), [email me](mailto:dcdeepesh7@gmail.com), or [open an issue](https://github.com/dcdeepesh/Doge/issues/new).

+## FAQ

+- **Why did you name it 'Doge'?**

+  I'm glad you asked.
+[Here's your answer](https://krove.hashnode.dev/bts-doge#heading-reason-behind-the-name-doge).

+- **Why does this FAQ only have two questions?**

+  Becuase I just needed an excuse to slip in my blog's link.
+This isn't an actual FAQ 😶.